keploy/community-blog/cly1jsbyo00000akxdy28hf8p.md

 ---
 title: "JSON Escape and Unescape"
 seoTitle: "Master JSON Escape & Unescape: Essential Guide for Developers"
-seoDescription: "Learn how to handle JSON escape and unescape in Python and JavaScript.
-Ensure data integrity by mastering special character handling in JSON files."
+seoDescription: "Learn how to escape and unescape JSON in Python and JavaScript.
+A quick guide for developers to handle JSON strings efficiently and avoid common issues."
 datePublished: Sun Jun 30 2024 12:49:06 GMT+0000 (Coordinated Universal Time)
 cuid: cly1jsbyo00000akxdy28hf8p
 slug: json-escape-and-unescape